Goat Breeds ~ How to Choose the Best One

 One thing to be said about Kalahari goats is that they are particularly beautiful to look at.
 This is especially true if you were to compare them to some of the more traditional meat-friendly breeds.

 With a body that is ideal for dealing with hot temperatures, these South African-bred goats produce lean and delicious meat.
-This meat is far more tender and easy on the stomach than meats from other breeds.
+This meat is far more tender and easy on the stomach compared to meats from other breeds.

-Another reason as to why you should consider having some on your farm is because they are immune to most goat-related diseases, making them a very durable and reliable breed.
+A reason as to why you should consider having Kalahari goats on your farm is because they are immune to most goat-related diseases, making them a very durable and reliable breed.

 Kalahari is also known to breed at a consistent schedule, even if out of breeding season.
 On average, you’re likely to see up to three kids every two years.
 Overall, their body size is long and tall, though they can be bred with heartier breeds to increase their overall body size.